Medically reviewed by Kristin Hall, FNP

 Maintain a healthy body weight.
 Obesity is one of the most significant risk factors for erectile dysfunction in men.
 In fact, research shows that men who are obese are three times more likely to develop ED than men with a BMI in the normal range.

 If you’re overweight or obese, try to lose weight.
 Just like exercising, this is something you can do as a couple by cooking together, working out and motivating each other to stay on track.

 Stop smoking.
 The chemicals in tobacco smoke can damage your cardiovascular system, affecting the flow of blood to your penis and increasing your risk of developing erectile dysfunction.

 If you smoke, try to quit.
 If you and your partner both smoke, make an effort to give up smoking together.
 Our guide to quitting lists actionable, science-based techniques that you can use to quit smoking for good.

 If you or your partner has erectile dysfunction, it’s important not to panic.
 By communicating with each other and working together, it’s possible to treat erectile dysfunction and enjoy a satisfying, fulfilling sex life.

 When ED becomes a problem, make an effort to talk openly with your partner without feelings of embarrassment, stress or awkwardness.

-If you’d like to take action and treat ED, talk to a healthcare provider.
-Depending on your needs and symptoms, treatment may involve using medication, talking to a therapist, making changes to your habits or a combination of these steps.
+If you’d like to take action and treat ED, talk to a healthcare provider about treating erectile dysfunction.
+Depending on your needs and symptoms, treatment may involve using medication, talking to a therapist, making changes to your habits, or a combination of these steps.